gonsis10/gonsis10/README.md

 # Hey 👋, I'm Si Moon

 I'm a CS + Stats @ UBC passionate about building AI agents and full-stack systems that actually do something.
-Lately, I've been deeply invested in the intersection of agents, backend systems, and making UIs that feel right.
+Lately, I've been deeply invested in the intersection of agents, backend systems, and machine learning.
 That's led me to explore multi-agent orchestration and self-hosting infrastructure on my Raspberry Pi.
 One of my goals for 2026 is to code everyday so be sure to check out my GitHub! :D

 [![Portfolio](https://img.shields.io/badge/Portfolio-simoonsong.com-blue?style=flat&logo=google-chrome&logoColor=white)](https://simoonsong.com)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-simoonsong-blue?style=flat&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/simoonsong)